com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 In short, we mainly used Pandas to find the distribution of some interesting categorical columns (author, language, genre, publisher, setting).
 We wanted to know if the categories were uniformly spread, or if there were many rarely-used categories and a few common ones.
 It turns out that the latter is true for every categorical column, though at different amplitudes.

 For the publishers, we had noticed that many entries were very very similar but not exactly equal.
 We call them quasi-duplicates.
 We tried to do some statistical analysis to show that, but neither the method nor the results were really conclusive.
 Still, we gave some examples of the issue.
-This is a problem if we want to make a meaningful visualization later on.
+These quasi-duplicates are a problem if we want to make a meaningful visualization later on.
 This worsens the previously mentioned non-uniform spread of values, too.

 For the languages, a large majority of books in the dataset were written in English (42661 books), and only a few thousands of books are available in all the other languages.
 We'll surely select only English books in our visualization, so that it's easier to make similarity analyses between their descriptions.

 We tried seeing if the author had a significant correlation with the book's rating, and we found a correlation of about 0.
 Also, we saw that the large majority of ratings are high.
 We count only 310 ratings under 3 out of 5, out of the 68'000 available ratings.
-Their mean is 4.04 and their standard deviation is 0.35, so maybe they're not so helpful...
+Their mean is 4.04 and their standard deviation is 0.35, so we will probably rescale them.

 ### Related work

 What has been already done with this data:
-The "Best Book Dataset" has been used by Stacy Stephanie McDonald for his Master's paper.
-He used this Dataset to simulate a library dataset as he was developping a Library Managment System.
-You can see his paper [here](https://cdr.lib.unc.edu/downloads/wd376493v).
+The "Best Book Dataset" has been used by Stacy Stephanie McDonald for her Master's paper.
+She used this Dataset to simulate a library dataset as she was developing a Library Management System.
+You can see her paper [here](https://cdr.lib.unc.edu/downloads/wd376493v).

-Originality of our approach:
+#### Originality of our approach:

-Our approach is interesting as it focuses on recommendation based on a similarity measure on the books descriptions.
+Our approach is interesting as it focuses on recommendation based on a similarity measure on the books' descriptions.
 Also, in our website, we don't want to sell books.
 We want to display them.
 So the way we will visualize them will be totally different.

-Sources of inspiration for the project:
+#### Sources of inspiration for the project:
 Here are some websites that inspire us for our web design.
 They do not use the same dataset as we.

-* [What Should I Read Next?](https://www.whatshouldireadnext.com/) - In this website, the search bar and the way it is showing the recommandations in a list are great;
+* [What Should I Read Next?](https://www.whatshouldireadnext.com/) - In this website, the search bar and the way it is showing the recommendations in a list are great;
 * [PlaySuisse](https://www.playsuisse.ch/) - The way the films are shown is instinctive and fluid.
-It would be very inovative to do so with books.
-Also, when we put our mouse on a film without clicking on it, we have more infomation that shows like the title, the genre and the duration.
+It would be very innovative to do so with books.
+Also, when we put our mouse on a film without clicking on it, we have more infomation that shows, such as the title, the genre and the duration.
 We can imagine to do the same for the books with the title, the author, the genre and the number of pages.
 * [Whichbook](https://www.whichbook.net/) - In the bottom, under the "Trending books", is the type of visualisation we want.
 Here also, when you select one of those books, the way it displays informations about that book is what we want to achieve.

 ## Milestone 2 (6th May, 5pm)

 ## Milestone 3 (3rd June, 5pm)